EitherRock/wordle-clone/README.md

 ### A Wordle clone!

-utilizing wordfreq for the top common words and nltk for removing common propper nouns and stop words like 'and', 'that', 'for', 'is', etc
+utilizing wordfreq for the top common words and nltk for removing common proper nouns and stop words like 'and', 'that', 'for', 'is', etc

+## Terminal
+Termcolor

+## TKinter

+## React
+Vite, React, Typescript